itinycheng/abtest/README.md

 # abtest
-the purpose of the project is to support ab testing of Recommendation System. <br>
+The purpose of the project is to support ab-testing of Recommendation System. <br>

-##core
+##core module
+generate object(ABTestTree)

 ####input example
 <pre>
 {